 You can easily make a DIY deep conditioner by combining EVOO with normal conditioner, just have it sit in your hair for a few hours while you do homework.
 I show you how in this video.

 Use conditioner as shampoo!
 Sounds weird, I know, but it works!
-Learn more about “no poo” CO washing routines here.
+Learn more about “no poo” CO washing routines if you are interested.

-Good morning!
-Today I’m going to share with you my yummy (and easy!) breakfast smoothie recipe.
-You can follow the prompts in the above video or the instructions below.
+Good morning Kind Friends!
+Today I’m going to share with you my yummy and easy breakfast smoothie recipe.
+You can follow the prompts in the below` video or the instructions below.
 What I love about this smoothie is that it has servings of both fruit and vegetables without tasting funny.
 It is also filling enough to be your whole breakfast.

 That’s it!
 Very easy to make and you don’t even taste the vegetables, the orange and bananas over power them.